JasonEl1/DLS-Player-Search/README.md

 # DLS-Player-Search

-This is a work-in-progress.
-Note that the database has still not been updated for the DLS24 update.

 Search for Dream League Soccer players out of a database of 800+ players.
 This project makes use of a DLS player database by @theshinramen on Github : https://github.com/theshinramen/DLS-Files.

+> [!NOTE]
+> Note that the database has still not been updated for the DLS24 update.

 ### Instructions: